wdi-sg/gitbook-2019/06-ruby-rails/active-record/readme.md

 #<Article id: 1, title: "some title", text: "some text stuff", created_at: "2019-08-08 03:47:51", updated_at: "2019-08-08 06:02:40">
 ```

-When we run this app, we can see that it drops us into byebug.
-Let's write some code in byebug to update our database... **IN REALTIME!!!**

 We'll create an instance of the `Artist` object on the Ruby side:

 > **Note** the syntax for creating a new instance.